-Artists who want to see the true color of their paint will mix their paint on a palette that is same color as their canvas.
-If you mix your paint on a brown wooden palette and then apply that same paint to a white canvas the color will look different from what you mixed on your palette.
-For example, if you mix pink on your brown wooden palette you are seeing the pink color against the brown color of your palette.
-Then when you apply the pink paint to your white canvas, the color is going to look different because you are now seeing that same pink color against a stark white surface.
-Your pink will look dark on the white canvas, but on the palette it will look much lighter.
-The Old Masters often painted on brown or gray canvas and their palettes were that same tone.
+Artists who want to see the true color of their paint will mix their paint on a palette that is the same color as their canvas.
+If you mix your paint on a brown wooden palette and then apply that same paint to a white canvas, the color will look different from what you mixed on your palette.
+For example, if you mix pink on your brown wooden palette, you see the pink color against the brown color of your palette.
+Then when you apply the pink paint to your white canvas, the color will look different because you are now seeing that same pink color against a stark white surface.
+Your pink will look dark on the white canvas, but it will look much lighter on the palette.
+The Old Masters often painted on brown or gray canvas, and their palettes were that same tone.
 This meant the paint they mixed on their palette was the same color when they applied it to their canvases.
 There were no surprises or remixing of color to get it right.
 It was right the first time.

-The artist oil painting palette can be used in two primary positions, either on the tabletop or hand-held.
+The artist’s oil painting palette can be used in two primary positions, either on the tabletop or hand-held.
 Some artists prefer to hold their palettes while they paint.
 This makes it possible to continue painting from different angles.
-Other artists would rather set their palette on a table and mix paints that way.
-Tabletop palettes are usually larger and this feature allows the artist more room for mixing colors.
+Other artists would prefer to set their palette on a table and mix paints that way.
+Tabletop palettes are usually larger, and this feature allows the artist more room for mixing colors.
 Whichever position you choose for your palette is a matter of preference.

 Organizing your oil painting palette is a helpful skill to use.
-It may seem insignificant, but a well organized palette will make your painting sessions easier and more enjoyable.
+It may seem insignificant, but a well-organized palette will make your painting sessions easier and more enjoyable.
 How you organize paint on your palette is entirely up to you.
-There is no right or wrong way, however here is how some artists prefer to arrange their palettes.
-Some choose to arrange their palette from light to dark paints, while others place their colors from cool to warm.
-Another way is to group colors according to family, such as grouping all your yellow colors together, oranges, reds, violets, blues, greens and earth colors etc. Still other painters lay out their paint colors in a haphazard manner with no apparent rhyme or reason.
+There is no right or wrong way.
+Some artists choose to arrange their palette from light to dark, while others place their colors from cool to warm.
+Another way is to group colors according to families, such as grouping all your yellow colors together, oranges, reds, violets, blues, greens, earth colors, etc. Still, other painters lay out their paint colors in a haphazard manner without apparent rhyme or reason.
 Even though there are no specific rules for arranging colors on your palette, the arrangement should make sense so that time is not wasted searching for your colors.